paul1956/CareLink/README.md

 ## What's New in this release
 New in 3.5.7.1
-- Hightlight when insulin flow is blocked, less insulin is delevered
+- Hightlight when insulin flow is blocked, less insulin is delivered
+- Handle when no transmitter if found in json file

 New in 3.5.7.0
 - Add Additional message translations.